NickKhunapoj/CalculatorVHDL/README.md

 - Collaborate with partners to check and fix the bug.

 ## Lesson learnt
-- Unit testing before combining files and component unless you are certainly sure that it will work as intended 🗿
+- Unit testing before combining files and component unless you are certainly sure that it will work as intended.